-JB: It also means that you don’t have to scroll left to right on a web page.
+Jared: It also means that you don’t have to scroll left to right on a web page.

 What is the difference between a mobile app and a responsive website?

-MU: People also tend to avoid cramming a bunch of marketing stuff into their app.
+Mike: People also tend to avoid cramming a bunch of marketing stuff into their app.
 It’s more clean cut and not as bogged down.
 For most businesses, if you have a knowledgeable web developer, it’s easier to build a mobile responsive website, while building the app takes a specific set of skills to do.
 From a user experience perspective, in my opinion, websites are meant to market; apps are tools.

 Would you recommend having one over the other?

-JB: It’s all about what your need is.
+Jared: It’s all about what you need.

 Is there any benefit to having both?

-MU: That really comes down to determining if there’s a roadblock to doing what it is you need to do with an app or a website.
+Mike: That really comes down to determining if there’s a roadblock to doing what it is you need to do with an app or a website.

-JH: Use the right tool for the right job.
+Joe: Use the right tool for the right job.
 Consider this: you wouldn’t want to use a screwdriver to nail something together.
 You could, but it’s not the right tool and wouldn’t be an effective use of your time.
 It’s the same with building a mobile app.

-JB: Banks.
+Jared: Banks.
 People always want to have access to their financial information.

-MU: If the only purpose of your website is to be on the internet for marketing purposes, there’s no reason to have a mobile app, so it’s really situational.
+Mike: If the only purpose of your website is to be on the internet for marketing purposes, there’s no reason to have a mobile app, so it’s really situational.

-Have you ever worked with a client who thought they should have a mobile app but you knew they wouldn’t benefit from it?
+Have you ever worked with a client who thought they should have a mobile app, but you knew they wouldn’t benefit from it?
 What did you tell them?

-JH: It’s not a good reason to get a mobile app just because everyone else has one.
+Joe: It’s not a good reason to get a mobile app just because everyone else has one.
 Having one should be an easier way for a user to consume or use the products and services you offer.

 What else should we know?

-MU: The ease of push notifications also matter.
+Mike: The ease of push notifications also matter.

-JH: Yeah, I agree.
+Joe: Yeah, I agree.
 Use the parts of your phone that are built into it.
 Take advantage of the platforms you have available and build something that is compatible.